 What motivated him?

-Uh This was premeditated, meticulously planned in every way possible.
+This was premeditated, meticulously planned in every way possible.

-Um he had spent decades acquiring weapons and ammunition.
+He had spent decades acquiring weapons and ammunition.

-Uh, we have a timeline that we want to share with you.
+We have a timeline that we want to share with you.

 It's actually the cops got there faster than I had originally thought.

-I mean, they actually got to it was 17 minutes, I'm sorry, 12 minutes when they got to the or 11 minutes, 12 or 11 minutes to the 32nd floor.
+I mean, they actually got to, it was 17 minutes, I'm sorry, 12 minutes when they got to the, or 11 minutes, 12 or 11 minutes to the 32nd floor.

 But it just so happens there had been two police officers that were taking care of another matter at the Mandalay Bay, and they heard about it.

-First, they went outside because they thought it was a different location, then they went in back inside, and they actually made it in seven minutes to the 31st floor, and then realized the gunfire was coming one floor above them.
+Then they went back inside, and they actually made it in seven minutes to the 31st floor and then realized the gunfire was coming one floor above them.

-Uh the shots fired lasted entirety about 10 minutes from 1005 to about 1015.
+The shots fired lasted entirety about 10 minutes from 10.05 to about 10.15.

-What is Linda saying in my ear?
+And let's see, what is Linda saying in my ear?

-And so much more that is uh happening.
+And so much more that is happening.

 They knew that this sounded like an automatic weapon, technically not an automatic weapon.